Skip to content

 TERRAPOWER TODAY: NATRIUM STATUS (2026)

-As of April 2026, TerraPower is the furthest-advanced sodium-cooled fast reactor developer in the United States.
-The Natrium demonstration plant in Kemmerer, Wyoming is the company's sole construction project, with the NRC construction permit under active review.
-Site preparation is underway, and TerraPower is targeting a 2030 operational date.
-The company remains private and has not announced plans to go public.
+As of May 2026, TerraPower is the furthest-advanced sodium-cooled fast reactor developer in the United States.
+On March 4, 2026, the NRC issued the construction permit for the Natrium demonstration plant in Kemmerer, Wyoming — the first construction permit ever issued for a commercial non-light-water reactor in the United States.
+This historic milestone clears TerraPower to begin nuclear construction.
+The company is targeting a 2030 operational date and remains private with no announced plans to go public.

 NRC Status